Feb 03, 2026 • 3 min read

 We need to tell Nix to add the

-dev.tmuxexternal script as a dependency.1let 2 # External Script: This reads './dev.tmux' and puts it into a binary named 'dev-tmux' 3 tmuxLayout = pkgs.writeShellScriptBin "dev-tmux" (builtins.readFile ./dev.tmux); 4inwriteShellScriptBinlets us definedev-tmuxwrapping the local scriptdev.tmux -
+dev.tmuxexternal script as a dependency.let # External Script: This reads './dev.tmux' and puts it into a binary named 'dev-tmux' tmuxLayout = pkgs.writeShellScriptBin "dev-tmux" (builtins.readFile ./dev.tmux); inwriteShellScriptBinlets us definedev-tmuxwrapping the local scriptdev.tmux -

 Now we can create a

 tmuxenvironment.
 When the nix script executes it will automatically call the dev-tmux to handle the screen layout.
-In addition there is atrapdefined to kill existing sessions on exit. -
+In addition there is atrapdefined to kill existing sessions on exit.
+Finally we useexecto initiate an isolated session. -

 Run the script: